metadata-school/IntroductionToiRODSCourse/Workbooks/imeta.md

 #### Searching Metadata within a String

-How about searching within the string, in this case for part of an Author’s name
+How about searching within the string, in this case, for part of an Author’s name

 `imeta qu -d Author like %Crosby%`

 #### Searching where Metadata Name Exists

-Finally, find all the files where the Author metadata has been set
+Finally, find all the files where the Author metadata has been set.

 `imeta qu -d Author like %`

 ### Follow on Exercises:

-1. Pick another eBook and upload it with the same metadata fields, but this time, apply the metadata at time of upload using `iput` [Docs Link](https://docs.irods.org/4.2.8/icommands/user/#iput)
+1. Pick another eBook and upload it with the same metadata fields, but this time, apply the metadata at the time of upload using `iput` [Docs Link](https://docs.irods.org/4.2.8/icommands/user/#iput)
-2. Check the same searches you just used find the new object.
+2. Check the same searches you just used to find the new object.

 ## iquest

-Generate a report of the size of the data stored by all users, by user;
+Generate a report of the size of the data stored by all users, by the user;

 `iquest "User %-9.9s uses %14.14s bytes in %8.8s files in '%s'" "SELECT USER_NAME, sum(DATA_SIZE),count(DATA_NAME),RESC_NAME"`